cesarsotovalero/cesarsotovalero.github.io/_posts/2022/queue/2020-05-02-programming-for-the-web-with-javascript.md

 ## JSX

-JS XML Syntax Transform.
-It allows user to write HTML-like tags within JS.
+JavaScript XML Syntax Transform.
+It allows user to write HTML-like tags within JavaScript.
 It converts HTML to React code.

 ## Components

-React components are JS objects that can be used as HTML elements in the VirtualDOM.
+React components are JavaScript objects that can be used as HTML elements in the VirtualDOM.
 A component's `render()` function is used to render its HTML.
 A component's **properties** are assigned when it is created.
 A component's **state** can change during its lifecycle.
 A component's **lifecycle functions** are invoked depending on relevant activities.

 ### Creating component